Teacher Arrested Twice in One Night Faces DUI, Drug Charges

 According to numerous media reports, a Greensburg-Salem teacher was arrested twice on the same night for DUI.

 The teacher, Brian Minick, has been placed on paid leave at the district while an investigation ensues.
+The district learned of his charges over the weekend.
+They had been unaware that he had previously been convicted of similar offenses.

-Here’s what the news has reported so far: Police have accused Minick of weaving while driving on a Mt.
+Here’s what the news has reported so far: police have accused Minick of weaving while driving on a Mt.
 Pleasant roadway, striking another vehicle.
 Officers said they found a baggie full of prescription pills in his car, which was towed.
 Minick?
 His father drove him home.

 The cop that responded to the first incident allegedly recognized Minick’s truck, which was allegedly traveling so slowly that traffic was backed up behind it.